Analytical Formula for Fractional-Order Conditional Moments of Nonlinear Drift CEV Process with Regime Switching: Hybrid Approach with Applications: Conditional moments: A hybrid system of PDEs

-It is worth noting that formula~\eqref{3211} corresponds directly to Equation~(17) in~\cite{sutthimat20222closed}, highlighting the consistency between these results.
-The following theorem further illustrates that Theorem~\ref{thm11} can be effectively applied to calculate the conditional \(\frac{1}{\alpha}\)-moment, providing a practical framework for evaluating fractional-order moments within the NLD-CEV model under specific conditions. \begin{Theorem} Suppose that $R_t$ follows the system of SDEs \eqref{model3} on $[0,T]$ with initial values $R_{t}=R$ and $X_{t}=i,i \in \{1,2\}$.
+for all $\ell=0,1,\dots,n-1$.
+When $\ell=n$, Eq \eqref{3210} with the product term set equal to $1$ is equivalent to~\eqref{315}.
+By~\eqref{cm1} and~\eqref{3210}, the proof is complete. \end{proof} It is worth noting that Formula~\eqref{3211} corresponds directly to \cite[(17)]{sutthimat20222closed}, highlighting the consistency between these results.
+The following theorem also illustrates that Theorem~\ref{thm11} can be effectively applied to calculate the conditional $\frac{1}{\alpha}$-moment, providing a practical method for evaluating fractional-order moments within the NLD-CEV process under specific conditions. \begin{theorem} Suppose that $R_t$ follows the system of SDEs~\eqref{model3} on $[0,T]$ with the initial conditions $R_{t}=R$ and $X_{t}=i,i \in \{1,2\}$.
 The conditional $\frac{1}{\alpha}$-moment is defined by

-where $\tau = T-t \geq 0$, $\mathds{1}$ is the indicator function, and $A_\alpha^{\langle k\rangle}$ and $B_\alpha^{\langle k\rangle}$ for $k=0,1$ can be calculated by the following:
+where $\tau = T-t \geq 0$, $\mathds{1}$ is the indicator function, and $A_\alpha^{\langle k\rangle}$ and $B_\alpha^{\langle k\rangle}$ for $k=0,1$ can be calculated by the~following

 and where